danielbconley/danielbconley/README.md

 # Hi there! 👋

-My name is Daniel Conley, a computer science student passionate about coding and technology. 💻
+My name is Daniel B. Conley, a computer science student passionate about coding and technology. 💻

 ## About Me 🧑‍💻